nitinkc/nitinkc.github.io/_posts/Java/2022-07-15-Multithreading.md

 ### Message Driven
     * Event driven async tasks interaction
     * thenAccept() runs on completion of supplyAsync(event is done and signalling to initiate thenAccept is received)

+# Exception handling with Completablle Future

+Three options available
+    * handle()
+    * exceptionally()

+    The above two catches the exception and recovers

+    * whenComplete() -> Catches Exception but does not recover